riversyang/OIPs/OIPs/oip-1.md

-##### Exchange provider and adapters
+##### Exchange Smart Contract and adapters

-This part is responsible for handling all the actual order placements on the exchanges.
+The exchange smart contract is responsible for handling all of the actual order placements on the exchanges.
 It includes one smart contract and several adapters.

-The smart contract interacts with the core smart contract and the adapters to make sure orders will be correctly processed and put onto exchanges according to cert algorithms.
-There are 2 kinds of exchanges at this moment, DEX and centralized exchanges.
-We will be using sub smart contracts to communicate with the DEXes and oracles for the traditional ones.
+This smart contract interacts with the core smart contract and the adapters to make sure orders will be correctly processed and directed to the exchanges according to certain algorithms.
+There are currently 2 categories of exchanges, Decentralized Exchanges (DEX) and centralized exchanges.
+We will be using sub smart contracts to communicate with the DEXes and oracles for the centralized exchanges.

-The exchange provider should determine which exchange it should take for the order sent from the core smart contract base on price/reputation of the exchanges.
-It should also have events for when a certain order is placed and for when it's processed/completed.
-The provider also exposes an interface that if an order takes too long then a user could cancel it manually.
+The exchange provider should distributes the trade orders to the exchanges based on an optimization algorithmn that takes into account factors such as price, market depth, and reputation of the exchange.
+It should also have events for when a certain order is placed and for when it is processed/completed.
+The smart contract also provides an interface that allows the user to cancel the order manually if necessary.

 ```javascript
 contract ExchangeProvider is Ownable, Provider {